z/TylerMovieManager/README.md

 This setups a database, and an nginx + php5-fpm container to serve the Laravel project located in `src`.

+Visit [http://tmm.8ed.local](http://tmm.8ed.local) in your web browser and create a new user.

 ## Developer Notes

 ```bash